BCISOFT/dvs-docs/docs/02-control-commands/prompt-customization.md

 ## Updating the Prompt

-After activating or deactivating an app, the prompt indicator updates automatically.
+After setting or unsetting `DVS_ACTIVE_APP`, the prompt indicator updates automatically.
 However, if you don't see the change:

 1. **Restart your shell** (open a new terminal)
 2. **Or reload the wrapper script:**